DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

       be preempted by another pthread doing a multi-consumer dequeue on the same ring.

-    Bypassing this constraints may cause the 2nd pthread to spin until the 1st one is scheduled again.
+    Bypassing this constraint it may cause the 2nd pthread to spin until the 1st one is scheduled again.
     Moreover, if the 1st pthread is preempted by a context that has an higher priority, it may even cause a dead lock.

-  But it doesn't means we can't use.
-Just need to narrow down the situation when it's used by multi-pthread on the same core.
+  This does not mean it cannot be used, simply, there is a need to narrow down the situation when it is used by multi-pthread on the same core.

   1. It CAN be used for any single-producer or single-consumer situation.

   2. It MAY be used by multi-producer/consumer pthread whose scheduling policy are all SCHED_OTHER(cfs).
-User SHOULD aware of the performance penalty before using it.
+User SHOULD be aware of the performance penalty before using it.

-  3. It MUST not be used by multi-producer/consumer pthread, while some of their scheduling policies is SCHED_FIFO or SCHED_RR.
+  3. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.

   ``RTE_RING_PAUSE_REP_COUNT`` is defined for rte_ring to reduce contention.
 It's mainly for case 2, a yield is issued after number of times pause repeat.

-  It adds a sched_yield() syscall if the thread spins for too long, waiting other thread to finish its operations on the ring.
+  It adds a sched_yield() syscall if the thread spins for too long while waiting on the other thread to finish its operations on the ring.
-  That gives pre-empted thread a chance to proceed and finish with ring enqnue/dequeue operation.
+  This gives the pre-empted thread a chance to proceed and finish with the ring enqueue/dequeue operation.

 + rte_timer

-  It's not allowed to run ``rte_timer_manager()`` on a non-EAL pthread.
-But it's all right to reset/stop the timer from a non-EAL pthread.
+  Running  ``rte_timer_manager()`` on a non-EAL pthread is not allowed.
+However, resetting/stopping the timer from a non-EAL pthread is allowed.

 + rte_log

-  In non-EAL pthread, there's no per thread loglevel and logtype.
-It uses the global loglevel.
+  In non-EAL pthreads, there is no per thread loglevel and logtype, global loglevels are used.

 + misc